-Ingenjör 4.0 is a unique initiative where 13 Swedish universities collaborate to develop short course modules with a “hot” content that respond to the rapid ongoing digitalization of industry, often called Industry 4.0 or the fourth industrial revolution.
+Ingenjör 4.0 is a unique initiative to develop modules with a “topical” content that respond to the rapid ongoing digitalization of industry, often called Industry 4.0 or the fourth industrial revolution.
 Read More

 In order for the Swedish manufacturing industry to maintain its strength and edge in the use of digital technology and in research, a comprehensive, national, range of qualified courses with applications in digitalization for the industry is essential.
 Today, large resources are invested within and outside the EU to raise the level of knowledge in industry in order to take advantage of the opportunities to introduce so-called Cyber-physical production systems to create a sustainable and “connected” industry.
 One of the key prerequisites is a “properly” trained workforce.